alexconrad/easy-mysql/README.md

 # easy-mysql
-Most used queries in mysql
+Most used queries with mysql